Arctic Council: Arctic exceptionalism and cooperation

+Geographical disputes

 Disputes over land and ocean in the Arctic had been extremely limited.
 The only outstanding land dispute was between Canada and Denmark, the Whisky War, over Hans Island, which was resolved in the summer of 2022 with agreement to split the island in half.
 There are oceanic claims between the United States and Canada in the Beaufort Sea.

 Claims to the Arctic Seabed and Arctic Sea.

 The major territorial disputes are over exclusive rights to the seabed under the central Arctic high seas.
 Due to climate change and melting of the Arctic sea-ice, more energy resources and waterways are now becoming accessible.
 Large reserves of oil, gas and minerals are located within the Arctic.
 This environmental factor generated territorial disputes among member states.
 The United Nations Convention on the Law of the Sea allows states to extend their exclusive right to exploit resources on and in the continental shelf if they can prove that seabed more than 200 nmi from baselines is a natural prolongation of the land.
 Canada, Russia, and Denmark (via Greenland) have all submitted partially overlapping claims to the UN Commission on the Limits of the Continental Shelf (CLCS), which is charged with confirming the continental shelf's outer limits.
 Once the CLCS makes its rulings, Russia, Denmark, and Canada will need to negotiate to divide their overlapping claims.

 Disputes also exist over the nature of the Northwest Passage and the Northeast Passage / Northern Sea Route.
 Canada claims the entire Northwest Passage are Canadian Internal Waters, which means Canada would have total control over which ships may enter the channel.
 The United States believes the Passage is an international strait, which would mean any ship could transit at any time, and Canada could not close the Passage.
 Russia's claims over the Northern Sea Route are significantly different.
 Russia only claims small segments of the Northern Sea Route around straits as internal waters.
 However, Russia requires all commercial vessels to request and obtain permission to navigate in a large area of the Russian Arctic exclusive economic zone under Article 234 of the UN Convention on the Law of the Sea, which grants coastal states greater powers over ice-covered waters.

 Canadian sovereignty over the Northwest Passage arouses substantial public concern in Canada.
 A poll indicated that half of Canadian respondents said Canada should try to assert its full sovereignty rights over the Beaufort Sea compared to just 10 percent of Americans.
 New commercial trans-Arctic shipping routes can be another factor of conflicts.
 A poll found that Canadians perceive the Northwest Passage as their internal Canadian waterway whereas other countries assert it is an international waterway.

-The increase in the number of observer states drew attention to other national security issues.
-Observers have demonstrated their interests in the Arctic region.
-China has explicitly shown its desire to extract natural resources in Greenland.